 B. Failure to transfer a permit to another vehicle for temporary use requires obtaining a temporary permit for that day.
 A temporary parking permit is issued by the Parking Services Office.
 The temporary permit must be displayed on the left side (driver's side) of the vehicle's dashboard so that it is visible through the windshield.

-Individuals with valid SU parking permits and a medical condition may obtain a special permit from the Parking Services Office allowing them to park in spaces reserved for the medical permit holders.
-Requests must be submitted in writing along with a physician’s note stating the length of time (must be less than three weeks) the special permit will be needed.
+Individuals with a medical condition may obtain a special permit from the Parking Services Office allowing them to park in spaces reserved for the medical permit holders.
+Requests must be accompanied by a physician’s note stating the length of time (must be less than three weeks) the special permit will be needed.
 Anyone with an injury that requires a permit for three or more weeks must apply for a temporary handicap parking placard through the MVA.
 For more information visit:

 A. It is important that ALL PERSONS PARK ONLY IN AUTHORIZED PARKING LOTS and observe the parking regulations at all times.
 Parking assignments will be as follows: